creanero/beamModelTester/tutorial_1.md

 4. Crop the data to remove or reduce the impact of RFI peaks
 5. Normalise the data such that both plots use the same scale.

-In our [next tutorial](/tutorial_2.md), we will select which variables and graphs to plot, as well as learn how to filter frequencies.
+In our [next tutorial](/tutorial_2.md), we will select which variables and graphs to plot, as well as learn how to manage animations.